Special Warranty Deed Texas

 What to do if There is a Breach of the Warranty?

 There may be a breach of warranty if you purchase property from someone and find out there is a problem with your title.
-If this is the case, you should contact a lawyer to determine what rights, if any, you have against your Seller.
+If this is the case, contact a lawyer to determine what rights, if any, you have against your Seller.

 Good to know: The most common breach of warranty claims are liens, such as a judgement or tax lien, or an undisclosed owner, such as an heir.

 If your Seller signed a Special Warranty Deed [a limited warranty deed], you may have rights against your Seller only if the Seller caused the problem or it occurred during your seller’s ownership of the property.
-If it occurred prior to your Seller’s purchase of the property, you may not have any claims against your Seller.
+However, if it occurred prior to your Seller’s purchase of the property, you may not have any claims against your Seller.

 Read More: The Most Common Reasons for Divorce in Texas